P-p-H-d/mlib/README.md

 #### RBTREE\_OPLIST(name [, oplist])

-Return the oplist of the Red-Black defined by calling RBTREE\_DEF with name & oplist.
+Return the oplist of the Red-Black tree defined by calling RBTREE\_DEF with name & oplist.
 If there is no given oplist, the basic oplist for basic C types is used.

 #### Created methods